jamesbtan/nerigardu.github.io/index.md

 The Stoics sought to reach a state known as *eudaimonia*.
 This state occurs when one has completely replaced all emotions with its corresponding part in *eupathos*.
 The Stoics posited that this would be achieved in realizing the irrational fallacies that often brought suffering to people.
 For example, it is an irrational fallacy to mourn the loss of money or health, because you had no direct control over these in the first place.
 On the other hand, it is within one's control to act with virtue and take control of what they are able.
 In fact, in Marcus Aurelius' *Meditations*, he describes how attempting to control that which you cannot control and not taking command of what you are able are equally bad offenses.
+In thinking rationally as described here, the Stoics believed it would be possible to life a life free from all suffering.

 ## Buddhist view of passions

-### Definition of passions
+### Buddhist definition of passions

 The Buddhists divided the passions into three main categories: aversion, desire, and ignorance.

 ### The method of eliminating passions

 ### The state reached when passions are eliminated

+Upon the successful elimination of passions, the Buddhist becomes ready for Nirvana at their death.
+However, a core Buddhist belief is that suffering is a fundamental part of life, unlike Stoicism where it was thought of as a mental state caused by irrational reasoning.
+The term *dukkha*, which is usually translated as suffering, however encompasses more than the Stoic conception of suffering.
+It includes things such as the daily annoyances of life and slight inconveniences for example.
+The Buddhist believes that such things can never be gotten rid of and will always prevent the perfect state of mind that can only be achieved in Nirvana after death.
+However, the Stoics believed that after internalizing rational thought, a Stoic would be able to recognize that such things are out of one's control and thus shouldn't be worried about and therefore won't be recognized as things that cause suffering.